Interstate 40 in North Carolina: Western North Carolina

 Shortly after it leaves Asheville, I-40 encounters a steep grade, Old Fort Mountain, with winding roads that pose a hazard to truck traffic.
 There are several runaway truck ramps on this part of the highway.
 This stretch is about 6 mi long.
 I-40 goes south of Black Mountain and Marion and north of Conover.
 There, it crosses the Eastern Continental Divide and the southern tip of the Black Mountains.
-When I-40 enters Hickory, it has a cloverleaf junction with US 321, providing access north to Hickory and south to Lincolnton and Gastonia.
-I-40 then heads south of Hickory and crosses the Catawba River on the Cecil H. Hoffman Bridge.
-After that, it enters Iredell County and passes Statesville north of the city center.
-It has major interchanges with US 64 and US 21 before utilizing a partial turbine/cloverleaf interchange with I-77.
-This interchange was reconstructed to help alleviate congestion around the area.
+The Interstate enters into Hickory, where it comes to a cloverleaf junction with US 321 (with collector-distributor lanes included).
+This gives northern access to central Hickory and southern access to Lincolnton and Gastonia.